navdeep-G/h2o-ec2/README.md

 STEP 5:  Point your browser to H2O
 ----------------------------------

-Point your web browser to
+Point your web browser to the following:
-    http://any one of the public DNS node addresses:54321
+    - http://any one of the public DNS node addresses:54321

+This will open up the H2O Flow GUI

 Stopping and restarting H2O
 ---------------------------